rogerchamberlain/rogerchamberlain.github.io/modules/10/studio.md

 ## Around the globe

 We'll start out by taking a look at how to use global variables.
+We will do this while exploring two addressing modes: _data direct_ and _data indirect_, both of which can be used to read and write main memory (i.e., load a memory value into a register or store a register value into memory).

 1. Set up your repository.
 We have written a bare bones project, `memoryModel`.
-In it are assembly stubs for three functions.
+In the `assembly.S` file are assembly stubs for three functions.
 Let's start by looking at increment and decrement.

 2. The goal of increment and decrement is simple: we want to add one or subtract one from a global variable.
 First, define a global variable in your assembly code.
 We wish to use a single byte for our counter.
 This counter should have an initial value of 0.

+3. Complete the increment function.
+This function should add one to the global counter variable that you created.
+Notice that there are no input parameters for this function.
+To access the global variable, you will use the _data direct_ addressing mode ([here](https://onlinedocs.microchip.com/pr/GUID-0B644D8F-67E7-49E6-82C9-1B2B9ABE6A0D-en-US-1/index.html?GUID-127A13AF-B2A2-44D4-939D-0F08800DD009) is it's description) associated with the `lds` (load) and `sts` (store) instructions.
+Use the name of the global variable for the memory address in the load and store instructions.
+After loading the value of the global counter variable into a register, increment it and store it back in the global variable.
+Make sure you are properly using a caller-saved register (or save the register before using it and restore it before the return instruction).

-3. Complete the increment/decrement functions.
-These functions should add or subtract one from the global counter variable that you created.
-Notice that there are no input parameters for either of these functions.
-To access the global variable, you will need to get a _reference_ to it, which you can do using the `hi8()` and `lo8()` functions, as explained in the prep work.
-You will then need to copy this reference into the appropriate registers (called indirect address registers in the [documentation](https://onlinedocs.microchip.com/pr/GUID-0B644D8F-67E7-49E6-82C9-1B2B9ABE6A0D-en-US-1/index.html?GUID-BA6EA9E1-E8BD-4CB3-A406-DEA0855A9413), we typically just say **address registers**) so you can access it using `ld` or `st`.
-Make sure you are properly using these registers (i.e. pay attention to whether they are call-saved or call-used).
+4. Next complete the decrement function.
+This function should subtract one from the global counter variable that you created above.
+Again, there are no input parameters for this function.
+For decrement, you will use the _data indirect_ addressing mode ([here](https://onlinedocs.microchip.com/pr/GUID-0B644D8F-67E7-49E6-82C9-1B2B9ABE6A0D-en-US-1/index.html?GUID-FCF78F7F-C5D8-4C3A-A7F1-5260C6A9D81C) is its description).
+With indirect addressing, to access the global variable, you will need to get a _reference_ to it, which you can do using the `hi8()` and `lo8()` functions, as explained in the prep work.
+You will then need to copy this reference into the appropriate registers (called indirect address registers in the [documentation](https://onlinedocs.microchip.com/pr/GUID-0B644D8F-67E7-49E6-82C9-1B2B9ABE6A0D-en-US-1/index.html?GUID-9477D04A-94D0-4073-A2C6-80B54C896C17), we typically just say **address registers**) so you can access it using `ld` or `st`.
+Make sure you are properly using these registers (i.e. pay attention to whether they are caller-saved or callee-saved).
+After you decrement the value, store the updated value back to the global variable.

-4. After you increment/decrement the value, store the updated value back to the global variable.
-The return value of these functions should be the value of the global variable after the increment/decrement has taken place.
+5. The return value of both these functions should be the value of the global variable after the increment/decrement has taken place.
 You can check your work by running the tests provided in `memoryModel.ino`.

 ![========]({{ "/images/line.gif" | relative_url }})